emmercm/www/src/blog/_postgres-audit-triggers.md

 You can create an audit log of changes to a table's rows by using functions, triggers, and a second table.

 It is exceptionally difficult to reconstruct data from a point-in-time unless you design around the need from the start.
-Some reasons you may want to create an audit trail is:
+Some reasons you may want to create an audit trail of changes to a DB are:

 - To debug or troubleshoot a problem, especially involving user-submitted data
 - To identify what Postgres user caused a specific change